precisely/rapids/README.md

 A DSL for programming long running flows, involving interactions with the real world which may occur over minutes, days, or months.
 This library is intended to make it easy to write sophisticated user flows.

 Longterm defines a new macro, `deflow`, akin to `defn`, but which  permits suspending execution until an external event is received.
-This is done with the `(suspend! event-id)` special form.
+This is done with the `(suspend! context)` special form.
 The system uses a user-definable RunStore which stores the state of the computation when a `suspend!` is encountered.
 A default in memory runstore is provided, but the system is intended to be used with persistent storage.

-Execution is restarted using `(process-event! run-id event-id optional-result)`.
-The result provided to `process-event!` becomes the value of the `suspend!` expression in the ensuing computation, which continues until complete or another `suspend!` is encountered.
+Execution is restarted using `(continue! run-id context optional-result)`.
+The result provided to `continue!` becomes the value of the `suspend!` expression in the ensuing computation, which continues until complete or another `suspend!` is encountered.

 ## Basic Usage
 Also see `tests/longterm_test.clj`.